Childhood Cardiac (Heart) Tumors Treatment (PDQ®)–Patient Version

 Stages of Heart Tumors

 The process used to find out if malignant heart tumors (cancer) have spread from the heart to nearby areas or other parts of the body is called staging.
-There is no standard system for staging malignant childhood heart tumors.
+There is no standard staging system for malignant childhood heart tumors.
 The results of tests and procedures done to diagnose malignant heart tumors are used to help make decisions about treatment.

 Sometimes malignant childhood heart tumors recur (come back) after treatment.